 Garlic is also effective at repelling chipmunks.
 It’s easy to care for and grows well in most climates.

-Another great way to keep ground squirrels at bay is to tidy up your garden and yard.
+Another effective way to deter chipmunks is to keep your garden and yard tidy.

-Make it a duty to clean up any fallen fruit or nuts and remove any old wood piles or debris where they might want to nest.
+Make it a habit to clean up any fallen fruit or nuts and remove any old wood piles or debris where they might want to nest.

 4. Human Hair Clippings